stefanlple/PlantStrawberrySimulation/README.md

 # Strawberry Simulation
-# An Unity project that displays the steps to plant strawberries in the summer.
+# An interactable Unity project that displays the steps to plant strawberries in the summer.